 I think I have had these sheets for over 15 years!
 They were on sale for like $5!
 This isn't the first time I've used sheets to make curtains.
 I made some back in the late 70's for my bedroom that matched a quilt.
 Those had some cutting and sewing involved.

 This project uses no thread, tape, or scissors!
-To create a 9 inch valance all I did was fold the sheet.
-I used the largest hem as the bottom of the curtain.
+To create a 9 inch valance all I did was fold the sheet with right sides together down 18 inches and back up 9 inches.
+I used the largest hem of the sheet as the bottom of the curtain.
 The sides are already hemmed for you.

 I'm pretty pleased with how the valance worked out.
 My, look at that glare still getting in but not quite as bad!